- Note all registration deadlines for fall SAT and ACT tests and complete registration promptly.

 - The FAFSA (Financial Aid) deadline is June 30th.
 Please note some colleges have earlier deadlines.

-- Take AP and final Exams
+- Take AP and Final Exams

 - Final transcripts will be sent to colleges.
-Make sure that you have met with your college counselor to ensure proper delivery of your transcripts.
+Make sure that you have met with your college counselor to ensure the proper delivery of your transcripts.